Quick Answer

 Most feng shui bedroom mistakes come down to one issue: the room is not fully supporting rest.
 Weak bed placement, overstimulating mirrors, and active clutter all push the room in the wrong direction.

-When the bed feels supported and the rest of the room quiets down around it, bedroom feng shui usually becomes much easier to get right.
+When the bed feels supported and the rest of the room quiets down around it, bedroom feng shui becomes much easier to get right.